-The Corporation is reliant upon third-party service providers in respect of certain of its operations.
+HWSL, which Corby manages on behalf of PR, provides more than 80% of the Corporation's production requirements, among other services including administration and information technology.
+However, the Corporation is reliant upon certain third-party service providers in respect of certain of its operations.
 It is possible that negative events affecting these third-party service providers could, in turn, negatively impact the Corporation.
-While the Corporation has no direct control over how such third parties are managed, it has entered into contractual arrangements to formalize these relationships.
+While Corby has no direct control over how such third parties are managed, it has entered into contractual arrangements to formalize these relationships.
 In order to minimize operating risks, the Corporation actively monitors and manages its relationships with its third-party service providers.